MSNLAB/SmartEye/README.md

 sudo apt-get install git-lfs
 git lfs install
 ```

-Check out this [website](https://github.com/git-lfs/git-lfs/releases/tag/v2.13.3) for downloading.
-After installing the git lfs tool, you can clone this program in this way.
+After installing the git lfs tool, you can clone the souce code of this project from GitHub.

 ```bash
 git clone https://github.com/MSNLAB/SmartEye.git